Our Policies and Approach

 *World Meteorological Organization (WMO) “The State of Climate Services 2021”

 Water is the most important ingredient of our products, as well as a precious shared resource.
-In order to achieve "water sustainability," the first pillar of the Suntory Group's Environmental Policy, we want to share these values with all Suntory Group members and apply them where we operate in order to answer to our stakeholders' expectations.
+In pursuit of "achieving water security," which is at the top of Suntory Group's Environmental Principles, we share the following philosophy across the Group to meet stakeholder expectations.

 We endeavor to support our community by fostering collective actions to solve water issues and enrich society.